-These provisions appear in both the Regents Policy Manual (RPM) and the ARP as a result of the replication of the NMSU Policy Manual authorized by the Board of Regents on October 21, 2015.
-That replication was the first step in a project to restructure and update NMSU system policies and procedures into a Regents Policy Manual and a distinct set of Administrative Rules and Procedures of NMSU, which will contain operational guidelines for management.
+These provisions appear in both the Regents Policy Manual (RPM) and the Administrative Rules and Procedures of NMSU (ARP) as a result of the replication of the NMSU Policy Manual authorized by the Board of Regents on October 21, 2015.
+That replication was the first step in a project to restructure and update NMSU system policies and procedures into a Regents Policy Manual and a distinct set of administrative rules and procedures, to provide operational guidelines for management.
 We apologize for any inconvenience or confusion caused by this duplication.